 Our last mysterious contender is another wickedly hot pepper from Ed Currie that has recently shaken up the pepper growing scene.
 The Apollo Pepper is a cross between the Carolina Reaper and Pepper X, and if the readings are accurate, it looks like the Apollo and Pepper X are well within a league of their own when it comes to heat.

 This pepper is concerningly hot.
 You would need to be one brave person to try eating this (not to mention having paramedics on standby).
 With a heat level that reaches 3,000,000 SHUs at MINIMUM(?!), we caution experienced super-hot eaters with these peppers.
-Unfortunately, the Apollo and Pepper X is only a pipe dream as the seeds haven’t been released to the growing public.
+Unfortunately, the Apollo is only a pipe dream as the seeds haven’t been released to the growing public.
 For now, you can get these peppers in a diluted hot sauce form.

 What do YOU think of our list?
 Brave enough to try some out?
 Check out our fresh hot peppers and see what you like!